jboss-developer/jboss-eap-quickstarts/cdi-alternative/README.md

 Level: Intermediate
 Technologies: CDI, Servlet, JSP
 Summary: The `cdi-alternative` quickstart demonstrates how to create a bean that can be implemented for different purposes without changing the source code.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `cdi-alternative` quickstart demonstrates how to create a bean that can be implemented for different purposes without changing the source code.
+The `cdi-alternative` quickstart demonstrates how to create a bean that can be implemented for different purposes without changing the source code in Red Hat JBoss Enterprise Application Platform.
 Instead, you choose the bean implementation during development by injecting a qualifier.
 Then at deployment time, rather than modify the source code, you choose the alternative.

 Alternatives are commonly used for purposes like the following: